facebook/react-native-website/website/contributing/how-to-report-a-bug.md

 This template creates a small project that runs with the React Native Community CLI and that can be used to showcase build issues.

-The template also comes with its own CI already set up with GitHub Actions, as this will helps to spot any build issues you might be having.
+The template also comes with its own CI already set up with GitHub Actions, as this will help spotting any build issues you might be having.

 To use this template:

 1. Click the [Use this template](https://github.com/new?template_name=reproducer-react-native&template_owner=react-native-community) button on GitHub to create a new project starting from the template.
 2. Clone your newly created repository locally.
-3. Apply the modifications so that it reproduces your issue.
+3. Apply the modifications to reproduce your issue.
 4. Attach your repository link to the new bug report you're creating.